 Over the years, Newburyport Lantern Festival participation has grown significantly from approximately 100 participants the first year to more than 2,000 participants in subsequent years.
 All are welcome to attend this special ceremony and encouraged to bring: blankets, chairs and picnics to experience this collective, reflection as lit lanterns freely float along the water in the twilight.

 GNOCA, a volunteer organization, was founded in 2011.
 Its mission is to honor and improve women’s lives by promoting earlier detection, enhanced recovery and greater survival rates for ovarian cancer.
 GNOCA (www.ocawareness.org) seeks to increase awareness of the symptoms of ovarian cancer, to provide support services for women and families affected by ovarian cancer within the Greater Newburyport area, and to help fund ovarian cancer research.

-For questions about any of these events, or to learn more about GNOCA, please call Deb Green, at Greetings by Design, 978-225-6700, or email email@example.com.
+Another important GNOCA 2023 event is the September 24th run/walk in honor of Jackie Poor and Paula Holm.
+Register now or sponsor a runner/walker.
+For questions about events, or to learn more about GNOCA, please call Deb Green, at Greetings by Design, 978-225-6700, or email email@example.com.

 Symptoms of Ovarian Cancer

 - Gastrointestinal discomfort

 UAV Look Drone Video of the 2015 Newburyport Lantern Festival